Panido/aller0/README.md

 - 👋 Hi, I’m allero
 - 👀 I’m interested in coding, cybersecurity and devolopping
 - 🌱 I’m currently learning C#, C++ and html
-- 💞️ I’m looking to collaborate on nothing currently
+- 💞️ I’m looking to collaborate on a fn ch33t
 - 📫 How to reach me: hiim3232v2@gmail.com